 - your GP

-You can also call the Rape Crisis freephone helpline on 0808 802 9999.
-The helpline is open 12-2.30pm and 7-9.30pm every day of the year, providing support for female and male victims, partners, family and friends.
+You can also call the Rape Crisis free helpline on 0808 802 9999.
+The helpline is open 24 hours a day, every day of the year, providing support for female and male victims, partners, family and friends.

-For more information, read about getting help after a sexual assault.
+For more information, read about getting help after rape and sexual assault.